-The savory broth – The base of this soup is made by sauteing yellow onions and garlic in a healthy dose of butter.
+- Buttery Broth – The base of this soup is made by sauteing yellow onions and garlic in a healthy dose of butter.
 Chicken broth and half and half cream is added, with a little touch of flour for thickening.

-The seasonings – Next up is a dash of salt and pepper, to taste, plus some ground mustard and smoked paprika.
+- Seasonings – Next up is a dash of salt and pepper, to taste, plus some ground mustard and smoked paprika.
 The smoked paprika is my favorite part of this soup and it has a very present flavor.
 However, if a smoky flavor is not “your thing,” feel free to skip it.
 The soup will still taste amazing without it.

-The heart – And, finally, there’s the broccoli, shredded carrots, and the cheddar cheese.
+- Vegetables and Cheese – And, finally, there’s the broccoli, shredded carrots, and the cheddar cheese.
 Broccoli and cheese are the staples here with the carrots as a bonus.
 But like the smoked paprika, you an skip the carrots (or even add other veggies) if you’d like.